About two years ago, my dad and hubby helped me make these Ballard Designs inspired shelves for my kitchen.

 So I replaced them with two reclaimed wood shelves.

-I screwed the shelf supports to the studs this time, and screwed the shelves to the supports.
+I screwed the shelf brackets to the studs this time, and screwed the shelves to the supports.
 Those babies aren’t going anywhere!

 In addition to my everyday dishes, these shelves are strong enough to hold some of my cookbooks and baking supplies and I’m still loving the dresser there.